migalabs/armiarma/README.md

     ./armiarma [command] [options]

 COMMANDS
-    crawler -   Crawls around the network looking for peers and their status
+    crawler     Crawls around the network looking for peers and their status

 OPTIONS:
-    --config-file=config.json - Load the configuration from the file into the executable
+    --config-file   Load the configuration from the file into the executable.

-In order to execute it, download the repository and build the project
+                    Find a config.json example in ./config-files/config.json

 ```
+## Docker installation
+We provide a Dockerfile that can be used to

 ## The project